immich-app/immich/docs/docs/guides/database-gui.md

 :::note

-- In order to connect to the database the immich_postgres container **must be running**.
+In order to connect to the database the immich_postgres container **must be running**.

-- The passwords and usernames used below match the ones specified in the example `.env` file.
+The passwords and usernames used below match the ones specified in the example `.env` file.
 If changed, please use actual values instead.

-- **Optional:** To connect to the database outside of your Docker's network, you will need to expose port 5432 in your `docker-compose.yml` file.
-Additionally, you should edit the PostgreSQL [`pg_hba.conf`](https://www.postgresql.org/docs/current/auth-pg-hba-conf.html) file (be aware that this step is **risky**).
+ **Optional:** To connect to the database **outside** of your Docker's network:
+ * Expose port 5432 in your `docker-compose.yml` file.
+ * Edit the PostgreSQL [`pg_hba.conf`](https://www.postgresql.org/docs/current/auth-pg-hba-conf.html) file.
+ * Make sure your firewall does not block access to port 5432.

 :::

 ## 1. Install pgAdmin